Preston Bailey: Career

-In 2007, he joined the cast of Showtime/CBS serial-killer drama Dexter starring in a recurring role as Rita Morgan's son Cody Bennett.
-He took over from Daniel Goldman from season one, playing the character in seasons two, three, four and five.
+In 2007, he joined the cast of Showtime/CBS serial-killer drama Dexter in a recurring role as Rita Morgan's son Cody Bennett.
+He took over from Daniel Goldman from season one, playing the character in seasons two, three, four and five, as well as one guest appearance in season seven.
 He appeared in a total of 34 episodes.

-He has also starred in several films.
+He has also appeared in several films.
 Bailey was cast as Timmy Armstrong in the feature film Nothing But the Truth.
 He co-starred in New Line Cinemas feature film Amusement, which was filmed in Budapest, Hungary.
-He was also be seen in the National Geographic / Paramount feature Arctic Tale.
+He was also seen in the National Geographic / Paramount feature Arctic Tale.
 Bailey was also cast to play the lead role of boy preacher Isaac Chroner in the television remake of Children of the Corn.
-In 2010, he guest-starred in an episode of Cold Case and also starred in The Crazies as Nicholas Farnum.
+In 2010, he appeared in an episode of Cold Case and also in The Crazies as Nicholas Farnum.